-Since his return from South America in the Beagle, Mr. Darwin's life has been comparatively uneventful, even for a scientific man; indeed, so far as the public is concerned, the main events in Mr. Darwin's career have been the publication of his works and papers, which have been far more numerous than many are aware of.
-We give below a list of them :-
+Since his return from South America in the Beagle Mr. Darwin's life has been comparatively uneventful, even for a scientific man; indeed, so far as the public is concerned, the main events in Mr. Darwin's career have been the publication of his works and papers, which have been far more numerous than many are aware of.
+We give below a list of them.

-General Works.
+General Works

 Journal of Researches into the Natural History and Geology of the countries visited by H.M.S.
 Beagle, 1845.

-On the Origin of Species by means of Natural Selection, 1859.
+On the Origin of Species by means of Natural Selection,

-This was preceded by a sketch, entitled "On the variation of organic beings in a state of nature;" published in the Journal of the Linnæan Society, vol. iii (Zool.), 1859, p.
-46.
+1859.
+This was preceded by a sketch, entitled "On the vain the Journal of the Linnaan Society, vol. iii.
+(Zool.),

-The Variation of Plants and Animals under Domestication.
+1859, p.
+46. The Variation of Plants and Animals under Domestication.
 2 vols.
 1868.

 The Descent of Man, and Selection in relation to Sex.
-2 vols.
-1871.